 Our laboratory is equipped with a 128 channel EGI netstation and a SMI Eye Tracking System.
-We also have shared use of a 3.0 Tesla Siemens research scanner located at the Center for Magnetic Resonance Imaging, which is equipped with IFIS stimulus presentation and response collection devices for functional MRI studies.
+We also have shared use of 3.0 Tesla Siemens research scanners located at the Center for Magnetic Resonance Imaging and the Masonic Institute for the Developing Brain, which are equipped with IFIS stimulus presentation and response collection devices for functional MRI studies.

 Additionally, we utilize a MRI simulator to acclimate children and adults to the scanning environment; this simulator is equipped with an integrated functional imaging system (IFIS) for stimulus display and response recording.